Saltshaker282/Homework03/README.md

 -changed bar width to fill box
 -added a slider element to chose password length no js yet -after many hours, properly padded and margined the interface

+11/6/19
+-I don't understand JavaScript well enough to do this -I followed a guide and what worked if it, does not for me.
+I do not understand why.
+I've tried other people code, looked up solutions and none if it works.
+-I do not know what to do.
+I'm scared.